 aw I got puppy kisses on that one.
 Melts my heart I tell ya.

-A few key things to keep in mind if you are suffering with IT band pain.
+A few key things to keep in mind if you are suffering with IT band pain and looking to do IT band stretches.
 (This is based on my own personal experience, if you are having pain go see a doctor, physical therapist, chiropractor, etc.)

 1.)
 REST.
 I took 6 full weeks off of running when mine was at it’s worst.
 It won’t get better if you keep running through the pain.
 Trust me on this, I tried.